AgamSingh16/Pokemon-Fetcher/README.md

 - **React**: Frontend framework
 - **CSS**: Styling
 - **PokeAPI**: Source of Pokemon data
+- **GitHub Pages**: Hosting the application
+- **MongoDB**: Managing login credentials

 ---

 ### **Changes**

-- Added a login page
+- Added a login page for user authentication
-- Assigned roles of admin and user
+- Implemented role-based access control (Admin and User roles)
 - Added admin page to show whether you have admin privilege or not

 ---